AdobeDocs/experience-manager-cloud-service.es-ES/help/journey-sites/quick-site/overview.md

 Comience aquí para obtener un recorrido guiado a través de la herramienta de creación rápida de sitios AEM fácil de usar, para optimizar el desarrollo front-end de su sitio AEM y personalizar rápidamente su sitio sin AEM conocimiento del servidor.

->[!CAUTION]
->
->La herramienta Creación rápida de sitios es actualmente una vista previa técnica.
-Está disponible con fines de ensayo y evaluación y no está pensado para su uso en producción a menos que se acuerde con la asistencia al Adobe.

 ## Introducción {#introduction}

-AEM Sites es un potente conjunto de herramientas para crear y administrar experiencias digitales.
-Los autores de contenido pueden crear fácilmente experiencias digitales mediante el editor de sitios y organizar el contenido mediante la consola de sitios, a la vez que pueden ver el contenido en directo tal y como se enviará AEM a las audiencias en los distintos canales.

-La AEM herramienta de creación rápida de sitios permite a los usuarios que no son desarrolladores crear rápidamente un nuevo sitio desde cero mediante plantillas de sitio.
-Una vez creada, la herramienta de creación rápida de sitios también permite la personalización rápida del tema y el estilo del sitio AEM (JavaScript, CSS y recursos estáticos).
+AEM Sites is a powerful tool set for creating and managing digital experiences.
+Content authors can easily create digital experiences using the sites editor and organize the content using the sites console, all while being able to see the content live as it will be delivered by AEM to your audiences across channels.

+The AEM Quick Site Creation tool allows non-developers to quickly create a new site from scratch by using site templates.
+Once created, the Quick Site Creation tool also enables fast customization of the theme and styling of the AEM site (JavaScript, CSS, and static resources).
 Esto permite que el desarrollador del front-end, que no necesita ningún conocimiento de AEM, trabaje de forma independiente y paralela a los creadores de contenido.
 El administrador de AEM simplemente descarga el tema del sitio y lo proporciona al desarrollador de front-end que lo personaliza con sus herramientas favoritas y luego confirma los cambios en el repositorio de código de AEM, que luego se implementa.

-Al eliminar cualquier conocimiento del desarrollador para la creación del sitio, eliminar los requisitos de conocimientos AEM para el desarrollo del front-end y permitir que el desarrollo del tema se realice en paralelo con la creación de contenido, la herramienta de creación rápida del sitio de AEM acelera enormemente el tiempo de respuesta del sitio y aumenta la agilidad de la personalización y la implementación del sitio.
+By eliminating any developer knowledge for site creation, eliminating AEM knowledge requirements for front end development, and allowing theme development to proceed in parallel with content creation, the AEM Quick Site Creation tool greatly accelerates your site&#39;s time-to-value and increases your site customization and deployment agility.

 ## Información general del vídeo {#video-overview}

 Para obtener una descripción general rápida de esta función en acción, [puede ver esta introducción de cinco minutos.](https://www.youtube.com/watch?v=NQeQ1jZ7ZBw)

-Este recorrido de documentación le llevará a través de todas las funciones del vídeo paso a paso y en detalle para que entienda el flujo de trabajo y pueda volver a crear el proceso en su propio entorno.
+This documentation journey will take you through all the features in the video  step-by-step and in detail so you understand the workflow and can recreate the process in your own environment.

 ## recorridos de documentación de AEM {#documentation-journeys}

-[Un Recorrido de documentación](/help/journey-documentation/documentation-journeys.md) une muchos temas y características diferentes y tal vez complicados al proporcionar una narrativa que ayuda al lector, que puede ser nuevo en AEM, entender y resolver un problema de negocios de principio a fin, mientras asume un mínimo de conocimiento previo o AEM.
+[A Documentation Journey](/help/journey-documentation/documentation-journeys.md) ties together many different and perhaps complicated topics and features by providing a narrative that helps the reader, who can be new to AEM, understand and solve a business problem from beginning to end, while assuming minimal prior topic or AEM knowledge.

 Los Recorridos de documentación están diseñados en torno a los principios de las mejores prácticas, basados en las últimas investigaciones del Adobe, la experiencia de implementación comprobada de los consultores de Adobe y los comentarios de los proyectos de los clientes.